yellowled/yl-bp/docs/scss-concepts.md

 # SCSS concepts

 This boilerplate uses Sass/SCSS to generate the CSS file, `styles/master.css`.
-SCSS is supposed to be written mobile-first.
+SCSS is supposed to be written mobile-first based on [normalize.css](https://github.com/necolas/normalize.css/).
 As a workaround for IE < 9 which do not support media queries, `respond.js` is included in the `<head>` (from a CDN).

 Most of the partials in `scss` and its subdirectories are **not** meant to be edited (in order to make it easier to update projects).
 You should not (need to) edit files in `scss` other than: